JvanKatwijk/qt-dab/README.md

 Some comments
 ================================================================

-A user compiled Qt-DAB-6.9  ond and for an RPI, met the follwoing issues:
+A user compiled Qt-DAB-6.9, on and for an RPI,  and met the follwoing issues:

 Once I had downloaded the qt-dab-master from the code page, installed all the libraries listed in the Readme on the code page,